Japan Winter Itinerary Part 8. What to Wear in Japan to Survive Japan Winter Season

 A couple of weeks ago, I traveled to Japan while the country was hit by the heaviest snow and coldest temperatures in recent years.
 This winter vacation packing list shows how I prepared to survive my trip to the Japanese winter wonderland in freezing weather.

-I’m a wimp when chilly wind blows.
-Blanket becomes my best friend.
+I’m a wimp when the chilly wind blows.
+A blanket becomes my best friend.
 I love to cuddle with my dog under the blanket and fall asleep while watching a movie or reading a book.
 But that doesn’t stop me from traveling.
 Because I don’t function well in cold weather, I need to be extra well-prepared.
 Before I knew, I became an expert in packing for winter vacation.
 Here are the winter vacation packing tips based on my own trials and errors.

 This post is part of Winter in Japan Series:

 - Part 1.
 Things to Do in Kanazawa in Two Days

 - Part 2.
 Behind the Closed Doors of Geisha House in Kanazawa

 - Part 3.
 Where to Stay in Kanazawa: Kanazawa Hotel Review

 - Part 4.
 Things to Do in Toyama: Toyama City Guide for the First-timers

 - Part 5.
 Shirakawago Winter Light Up Festival